By Tim Lambert

 Below the gentry were yeomen and craftsmen.
 Yeomen owned their own land.
 They could be as wealthy as gentlemen but they worked alongside their men.
 Yeomen and craftsmen were often able to read and write.
 Below the yeomen were the tenant farmers who leased their land from the rich.
 There were also wage laborers.
 They were often illiterate and very poor.

 In the 16th century, about 50% of the population lived at the subsistence level.
 In other words, they had just enough food, clothes, and shelter to survive.
 However, it was possible to move from one class to another.
 With hard work and luck, a husbandman could become a yeoman.
-A yeoman could buy a coat of arms and become gentlemen.
+A yeoman could buy a coat of arms and become a gentleman.
 It was possible for an ambitious young man to rise in the world.

 English Society in the 17th Century